Woodlore Instructors

 Tony Pape (Blue)

 He loves the challenges that are posed by canoeing on open and moving water in remote locations.
-Blue has spent 27 yrs and over 25,000 hours attempting to master the canoe but he still considers it to be a means to an end; a beautiful means, but it's the journey that counts.
+Blue has spent over 3 decades attempting to master the canoe but he still considers it to be a means to an end; a beautiful means, but it's the journey that counts.

 Jamie Cooke